folklorelabs/pockest-helper/README.md

 The requirements for specific monsters are quite complex.
 You will want to refrain from manually taking ANY actions when using the preset option or you may end up with a different monster.
 This includes matching, curing, etc. The extension follows the [Pockest Guide on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3003515624) closely, and the guide is a great reference if you would like to better understand how Pockest Helper works under the hood.

+### Is this against TOS?

+TOS calls like this are at the discretion of the service owner (i.e. Capcom), so use at your own risk.
+That being said, we haven't had any reports of issues so far!

 ### The app or a feature is broken for me.
 What can I do?

 Sorry about that!
 Feel free to join the [Pockest Guide Discord](https://discord.gg/492bdzBDu) if you have any questions or feedback.
 There is a dedicated `#pockest-helper` channel.
 Also please keep in mind that testing some features/fixes may take collaboration and/or multiple days because verifying functionality often requires specific game events.